bpiwowar/papercite/readme.txt

 Changelog

-0.6.0
+0.5.22
+ * Fixed problem with uploading .bib files to the media library was being denied for security reasons (issue #144)

+0.5.20

--   Support for textual footnotes
+ * Support for textual footnotes
+ * Minor bug corrections

 0.5.18